jddayley/gasmeter_reader/README.md

 1. Use that center & radius for analysis of all frames
 1. Take the median of each digit (and the fraction) as computed for each frame

-Medians have helped, but I am still getting some errors.
-I think I need to abandon using Canny, and instead threshold the meter image and look for the angle with the least number of bright pixels along the line.
+# Next steps
--> So far this seems to be working better.
+I am working on controlled environment.
+I purchased a metal enclosure and led lighting.
+This will elimate the data errors and improve the reliability.